pyhys/minimalmodbus/README.txt

 ------------
 Python versions 2.6 and higher are supported (including 3.x).
 Tested with Python2.6, Python2.7 and Python3.2.

-This module relies on pySerial to do the heavy lifting, and it is the only dependency.
+This module relies on `pySerial <http:/pyserial.sourceforge.net/>`_ to do the heavy lifting, and it is the only dependency.
 You can find it at the Python package index: http://pypi.python.org/pypi/pyserial

 Download and installation